 Finally it turned into the woods, but still did not go far.
 It looked at me, as if waiting patiently, as I took the photos above and below.

 It's easy to see what a beautiful creature it is.
 I didn't notice any mange and it seemed well-fed.
 It appeared to be a youngster.
-In the enlarged version of the photo above, there appears to be a mosquito at the base of its right ear.
+In the enlarged version of the photo above, a mosquito is at the base of its right ear.

 A guy on a bike came by.
 When he saw what I was taking photos of, he stopped and took out his iPhone.
 I walked away then to leave the coyote alone and hoped it had enjoyed our chance meeting as much as I did.